sree-vignesh/legion-scripts/README.md

 Use these to get exclusive LEGION features, available only on Windows.

- Currently has only 2,
+ Currently has only 2.

-     conso  => this script allows the usage of conversation mode of LEGION laptops.
+    Usage:

-            Usage:  conso     -> to view current mode conso on  -> to set the conservation mode  as ON conso off -> to set the conservation mode  as OFF
+    conso     -> to view current mode
+                    conso on  -> to set the conservation mode  as ON conso off -> to set the conservation mode  as OFF